 How long does it take for sedation from the dentist to wear off?

 The effects of dental sedation typically subside 24 hours after the procedure.
-We recommend asking a friend or family member to drive you and pick you up from your procedure, to ensure that you do not drive while still under the effects of sedation.
+We recommend asking a friend or family member to drive you and pick you up from your procedure.
+Never drive while still under the effects of sedation.

 How do doctors wake you up from anesthesia?

-After the procedure is over, the anesthesiologist will administer the opposite dose of medication to bring you out of anesthesia.
+The anesthesiologist will administer the opposite dose of medication to bring you out of anesthesia.
 In the operating room or the recovery room, you will gradually gain consciousness.
-When you first come out of sedation, it is common to feel a bit groggy and disoriented.
+When you first come out of sedation, it’s common to feel a little groggy.

 Do you talk during conscious sedation?

-Patients who are under conscious sedation can still respond verbally and relay any concerns they may have about the procedure’s pain level.
-There is a chance that a person’s memory of the procedure will be permanently lost after conscious sedation.
+Patients who are under conscious sedation can still respond verbally and tell us how they are feeling.
+However, you may permanently lose your short-term memory of the procedure after conscious sedation.
 A possible side effect of conscious sedation is feeling sleepy for a short period after the dental procedure.

 What are the risks of sedation dentistry?

-While sedation dentistry can provide a comfortable and relaxed experience for those who have dental phobias, there are some risks and complications with this type of treatment.
-These include an increased risk of aspiration, an increased risk of adverse reactions to the medications, and an increased risk of respiratory depression.
-Other symptoms that a patient may experience include dry mouth, a headache, nausea and vomiting after the sedation wears off.
+Sedation dentistry can provide a comfortable and relaxed experience for those who have dental phobias.
+However, there are some risks and complications with this type of treatment.
+These include an increased risk of adverse reactions to the medications and an increased risk of respiratory depression.
+A patient may experience symptoms including dry mouth, a headache, nausea, and vomiting.

 Do you feel pain during conscious sedation?